-- OCP will update its District Advisory Committee (DAC) Special Order to align with the revised DAC by-laws. - OCP will continue to create and conduct workshops for Community Policing offices on specific topics. - Districts will begin implementing and evaluating their 2024 District Strategic Plans.

-OCP will develop training on community partnerships for all Department members.
+- OCP will update its District Advisory Committee (DAC) Special Order to align with the revised DAC by-laws. - OCP will continue to create and conduct workshops for Community Policing personnel on specific topics. - OCP is developing training on community partnerships for all Department members.